jranke/mkin/README.md

 [first CRAN version](http://cran.r-project.org/src/contrib/Archive/mkin)
 on 18 May 2010.

-After this, Bayer has developed an R based successor to KinGUI named [KinGUII](https://kinguii.github.io) whose R code is based on `mkin`, but which added, amongst other refinements, a closed source graphical user interface (GUI), iteratively reweighted least
+In 2011, Bayer Crop Science started to distribute an R based successor to KinGUI named [KinGUII](https://kinguii.github.io) whose R code is based on `mkin`, but which added, amongst other refinements, a closed source graphical user interface (GUI), iteratively reweighted least